Asabeneh/30-Days-Of-React/12_Day_Forms/12_forms.md

   }
   handleChange = (e) => {
     /*
-    // we can get the name and value like this but we can also destructure it from e.target const name = e.target.name
+    we can get the name and value like this: e.target.name, e.target.value but we can also destructure  name and value from e.target const name = e.target.name
     const value = e.target.value
     */
     const { name, value } = e.target
-    // [variablename] this we can make a value stored in a certain variable could be a key for an object, in this case a key for the state this.setState({ [name]: value })
+    // [variablename] to use a variable name as a key in an object
+    // name refers to the name attribute of the input elements this.setState({ [name]: value })
   }
   handleSubmit = (e) => {

+    /*
+     e.preventDefault()
-    // stops the default behavior of form element specifically refreshing of page e.preventDefault()
+      stops the default behavior of form element specifically refreshing of page
+     */
+    e.preventDefault()

+    /*
-    // the is the place where we connect backend api to send the data to the database console.log(this.state)
+     the is the place where we connect backend api to send the data to the database
+     */

+    console.log(this.state)
   }